koodo-reader/koodo-reader/README-zh_CN.md

 👏 Welcome to use **Koodo Reader** ！

-✍️ **Koodo Reader** A electron-based cross-platform epub reader using React and Redux with a web version too
+✍️ **Koodo Reader** A static blog writing client.
+You can use it to record your life, mood, knowledge, notes and ideas...

 ## Features👇